 Standard precautions for healthcare facilities

-Standard precautions are work practices that provide a basic level of infection control for the care of all patients, regardless of their diagnosis or presumed infection status.
+Standard precautions in hospitals are work practices that provide a basic level of infection control for the care of all patients, regardless of their diagnosis or presumed infection status.

-These precautions should be followed in all healthcare facilities and include:
+These precautions should be followed in all hospitals and healthcare facilities and include:

 - good personal hygiene, such as hand washing before and after patient contact and the appropriate use of alcohol-based hand rub solutions